-- Strengthen her legal and regulatory framework by establishing a strong regulatory framework in a manner to maintain macroeconomic stability.
-This would limit the possibility of new contingent liabilities; - ii.
-Enhance the credibility and realism of the State's budget by ensuring a realistic budget projection and also ensure the borrowing limit includes a margin to handle the situation of revenue shortfalls; - iii.
-Improve accounting and reporting by ensuring adequate, timely and reliable information about the size, composition and impact of arrears clearance through government accounting systems that recognize expenditure commitments, liabilities and payments; - iv.
-Strengthen commitment controls to effectively limit commitments to approved budget allocations and to availability of funds; - Facilitate improved and integrated cash and debt management that ensure liquidity to meet cash obligations as they arise through accurate and timely short-term estimates of cash inflows and outflows; - vi.
+- i.
+Strengthen legal and regulatory framework.
+A framework should define payment terms, when in arrears, reporting requirements as well as the necessary controls at the budget stages of authorization, commitment and payments with appropriate provisions for breaching sanctions; - ii.
+Enhance the credibility and realism of the State's budget.
+The State's budget shall be a realistic plan for expenditures based on conservatively estimated revenues based on robust assumptions and forecasts in the fiscal frameworks; - iii.
+Improve accounting and reporting.
+Arrears clearance require adequate, timely and reliable information about their size, composition and impact through government accounting systems that recognize expenditure commitments, liabilities and payments; - iv.
+Strengthen commitment controls to effectively limit commitments to approved budget allocations and to availability of funds; - v.
+Facilitate improved and integrated cash and debt management that ensure liquidity to meet cash obligations as they arise through accurate and timely short-term estimates of cash inflows and outflows; - vi.
 Enhance oversight of the State-owned enterprises through governance frameworks that require timely payment of bills, regular monitoring and reporting of liabilities to reduce implicit contingent liabilities; - vii.
 Establish Treasury Single Account (TSA) for effective management of cash flows and ensure that payments are centralized to the State's Treasury to prevent arrears as a result of administrative hurdles; - viii.
 Upgrade the government's financial management information systems to one that is capable of controlling the main stages of budget execution that handles the entire expenditure chain, including the release of budget funds, commitments against the budget funds, production of purchase orders, receipt of goods and services claimed in the invoices, and payment or non-payment of invoices; - ix.
 Hold regular Liquidity Management Committee (LMC) meeting to guide government decisions on budget and fund releases; - x.
 Implement technological solutions to control expenditures that historically contribute to the accumulation of arrears.

-2 PLANNED ACTIONS FOR SETTLEMENT OF ADAMAWA STATE DOMESTIC EXPENDITURE ARREARS
+2 PLANNED ACTIONS FOR SETTLEMENT OF BAUCHI STATE DOMESTIC EXPENDITURE ARREARS

-This Arrears Clearance Framework of Adamawa State is designed to address the causes for the accumulation of arrears and eliminate the outstanding stock.
-The framework will communicate to stakeholders the government's plan, timetable and criteria for the liquidation of arrears, thereby minimizing any possibility for any perception of favoritism and corruption in the selection of creditors to be paid.
+This Arrears Clearance Framework is designed to address the causes for the accumulation of arrears and eliminate the outstanding stock.
+This framework will communicate to stakeholders the government's plan, timetable and criteria for the liquidation of arrears, thereby minimizing any possibility for any perception of favoritism and corruption in the selection of creditors to be paid.